Borjianamin98/DataUsage.github.io/index.md

-# Introduction to Data Usage
+# Introduction To Data Usage
 Sometimes you want to know how much is your network usage. so you search for app to show you you data usage, charts, plans, statistics , etc. there is lots of apps for desktop and so on but there is something special, you can do it now.
 Data Usage is here for you!!!

-## Recent release 3.0.0 changes
+## Recent Release 3.0.0 Changes
 Welcome to big changes in new version of Data Usage.
 App works perfectly in Universal Windows Platform (UWP) now and support new hamburger menu introduced in Windows 10.
 All part of app completely designed and programmed again. it's something new with same and much more setting than before.
 1. Much clearer and more understandable